michelesr/thesis/src/ci.md

 ### Installation

-In order to install Gogs, a prebuilt image from Docker Hub can be used:
+In order to install Gogs, a prebuilt image from Docker Hub is used:

     $ docker pull codeskyblue/docker-gogs
     $ docker run --name gogs -d \